1g4-mirror/pv/docs/DEVELOPERS.md

 ## Benchmarking

-The "`docs/benchmark-pv-transfers.sh`" script is used to check that new changes to **pv** aren't making it less efficient at transferring data.
+The "`docs/benchmark-pv-transfers.sh`" script, introduced in [#198](https://codeberg.org/ivarch/pv/issues/198), is used to check that new changes to **pv** aren't making it less efficient at transferring data.
 Run it with the **--help** option for a summary of its options.

 In _benchmark_ mode, it takes multiple rounds of measurements of the transfer rate using various different transfer options.
 The mean (μ) and